 Dignified: The Chariot is a complicated card.
 At one level it can mean exactly what it portrays, a journey, as symbolized by the Charioteer.
 Thus it could mean a journey is on the cards.
 It is also at a subtle level, a search for the self, or a card that talks about proving one's self as Lugh does at the gates of Tara.
 Thus it would mean reigning in emotions or excessive logic and giving it one's all so that it is the individual in control of a situation instead of being blown away by it.

 The Chariot talks about being motivated to work towards a goal.
 It is a card of focus and concentration and working towards one goal.
 It also talks about battles, both internal and external.
 The Horses on The Chariot card represent the polarities in life.
-They symbolize forces, skills that one needs to master to achieve one’s goals.
+They symbolize forces, and skills that one needs to master to achieve one's goals.
 Thus the horses and the chariot represent his prior achievements since he acquired them through the sons of Tuireann.
 However, the horses also represent opposing skills or situations harnessed by a person.

 Life has a way of dealing with opposites and of pulling us in different directions.
-Yet it is possible to have and harness opposing emotions, people, situations, and work towards one goal.
+Yet it is possible to have and harness opposing emotions, people, and situations, and work towards one goal.
 It is also very telling that the horses of Lugh Lámfhota can run on land and water alike.
 The Charioteer harnesses in him polarities like the horses he reigns in.
 He shifts from the conscious state of mind to the unconscious.
 His concerns are both physical or earthy and spiritual.

-Reversed or Weakly Aspected: The querent may have allowed to let the horses run their own path.
+Reversed or Weakly Aspected: The querent may have allowed to let the horses to run their own path.
 He may feel as though he has relinquished control and is being swept away.
 There could be a lack of or loss of motivation.
-However, since the Chariot symbolizes a single-minded desire for victory, reversed or ill aspected it could imply an immoral or relentlessly ruthless ferocity to achieve one’s goals.
+However, since the Chariot symbolizes a single-minded desire for victory, reversed or ill aspected it could imply an immoral or relentlessly ruthless ferocity to achieve one's goals.

 MacKillop, J. (June 1, 2006).
 Myths and Legends of the Celts.
 Penguin UK.